matt-c1/llama-3-quant-comparison/README.md

 <img src="./plots/MMLU-Correctness-vs-File-Size.svg">

 - The points labeled "70B" correspond to the 70B variant of the Llama 3 model, the rest the 8B variant.
 - "gguf" used [files](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF) provided by `bartowski`.
-The "Q-numbers"
+The "Q-numbers" don't correspond to bpw (bits per weight) exactly (see next plot).
-- "exl2" also used [files](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-exl2) provided by `bartowski`, in fp16, 8 bpw (bits per weight), 6.5 bpw, 5 bpw, 4.25 bpw, 3.5 bpw.
+- "exl2" also used [files](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-exl2) provided by `bartowski`, in fp16, 8 bpw, 6.5 bpw, 5 bpw, 4.25 bpw, 3.5 bpw.
-- "transformers" refers to evaluating the model using the HuggingFace `transformers` module and its supported `bitsandbytes` quantization-on-load options: 8 bit, 4 bit fp4, 4 bit nf4 (normalized float).
+- "transformers" refers to evaluating the model using the HuggingFace `transformers` module and its supported `bitsandbytes` quantization-on-load options: 8 bit, 4 bit fp4, 4 bit nf4 (normalized float). nf4 is the better performing one.

 <details> <summary>Data table</summary>